 About 25 minutes more on Route 327 will take you to the Gjain Valley.
 Make sure to rent a 4×4 vehicle, especially if you visit in the winter, so you can arrive in one piece on the rough roads.
 This is also a good place to get away from the tourist crowds.

 This area is a great place to hike and relax.
 The landscape is full of waterfalls and amazing volcano views.
 If you come in the summer, expect to find layers of beautiful greenery and flowers.
+This will be one of your favorite stops during your 5 days in Iceland.

 Stop 6: Become Awed by Haifoss Waterfall